Lockerbie Then & Now

 High Street

-Prince Charles visited Lockerbie in the aftermath of the tragedy which took place 30 years ago this month.
+Prince Charles visited Lockerbie in the aftermath of the tragedy.
 Here he bows his head in a mark of respect outside the Town Hall days after the attack.
+Town Hall served as the first mortuary and casualty bureau.
+A colorful stained-glass window, featuring the flags of the 21 nations the victims represented, was installed as a permanent memorial dedicated to the 270 victims of the terrorist bombing.

 Your story is our history